jvican/sbt-release-early/README.md

 `sbt-release-early` takes a distinct approach to releases.

-While some projects decide to include the versions in sbt files, `sbt-release-early` derives the versions of your project from your git tags.
+While some projects decide to declare versions in sbt files, `sbt-release-early` derives the versions of your project from your git tags.
 This has several benefits:

 1. Reproducibility.